RaphaelCouronne/longitudinal_autoencoder/README.md

 # longitudinal_autoencoder
-Code for the paper Longitudinal self-supervision to disentangleinter-patient variability from disease progression, based on PyTorch 1.7.
+Code for the paper Longitudinal self-supervision to disentangle inter-patient variability from disease progression, based on PyTorch 1.7.

 Requirements :
 - environment.yml